graphsignal/graphsignal-python/README.md

 #### Profiling

 Enable/disable various profilers depending on the code and model runtime by passing `with_profiler` argument to `tracer()` method.
 By default `with_profiler=True` and Python profiler is enabled.
-Pass `False` to disable profiling.
+Set to `False` to disable profiling.

 ```python
 tracer = graphsignal.tracer(with_profiler='pytorch')